Grouper/Seed/README.md

     bundle exec rackup

 ### Developing

 To automatically reload pages when you make changes to its source code, run in a seperate console:

     bundle exec guard

+### Deploying

+Deploy to heroku, if you expect heavy traffic, we recommend cloudflare